Tag Archive for: Inter Relocation

 The law distinguishes between permits for work purposes, specifically between permits for work in occupations requiring higher qualifications and those known as “guest worker” permits, which allow work in professions requiring lower qualifications.

-Generally, family reunification residence permits cannot be associated with the latter “guest worker” permits, and they do not entitle the bearer for settlement (permanent residence) in Hungary.
+Generally, family reunification residence permits cannot be associated with the latter “guest worker” permits, and they do not entitle the bearer to settlement (permanent residence) in Hungary.
 Additionally, they can only be extended for a limited period (up to a total of three years).
 After this period, the permit cannot be extended, and instead, a new application is required.
 The detailed regulations for this are not yet known.

 The concept of a “guest worker” encompasses various types of residence permits, generally targeting employment that does not require a high level of qualification.
 This includes the seasonal guest worker residence permit, the residence permit for guest workers employed for the purpose of execution of investment projects, the residence permit for employment purposes, and the guest worker residence permit.